-Starting Procedure After Extended Shutdown or Oil Change
+Starting Procedure After Extended Shutdown or Oil Change General Information

 Follow the Normal Starting Procedure in this section.
-Refer to Procedure 101-014 in Section 1.
 The engine will run at idle only until the minimum oil pressure is detected by the ECM.

 Operating the Engine Normal

 If equipped, monitor the oil pressure and coolant temperature gauges frequently.
 Refer to Lubricating Oil System specifications and Cooling System specifications, in Maintenance Specifications (Section V) for recommended operating pressures and temperatures.
 Shut off the engine if any pressure or temperature does not meet the specifications.